Bylaws of the MSD Board

 1. Officers.
 At the Annual meeting and when necessary, the Board shall elect from among its members a President, a Vice-President, a Secretary, and a Treasurer, each to have such duties or functions as are provided for in these bylaws or as determined by the Board.
 No one person may hold more than one of the foregoing offices concurrently.

 2. Term of Office.
+The term of office of each officer shall normally commence on July 1 following elections held at the Annual meeting or at the date designated by the President following a special election.
 The term of office of each officer shall be two (2) years or until a successor is elected.
-No officer may serve more than three (3) full consecutive terms in the same office.
+No officer may serve more than three (3) full terms in the same office.

 3. Removal.
 Any officer elected by the Board may be removed by resolution passed by the Board at any regular or special meeting, but only by a simple majority vote of all the members of the Board present and voting.

 4. Resignations.
-Any officer may resign at any time, orally or in writing, by notifying the Board or the President or the Secretary.
+Any officer may resign at any time by notifying the Board or the President or the Secretary in writing.
 Such resignation shall take effect at the time specified, and, unless otherwise specified, the acceptance of such resignation shall not be necessary to make it effective.

 5. Vacancies.
-Except as otherwise provided in these bylaws, a vacancy in any office or Executive Committee caused by death, resignation, removal, disqualification, or other cause shall be filled by appointment for the unexpired portion of the term by the Executive Committee.
+Except as otherwise provided in these bylaws, a vacancy in any office or Executive Committee caused by death, resignation, removal, disqualification, or other cause shall be filled for the unexpired portion of the term by a special election called by the President or an appointment by the Executive Committee.

-7. Secretary.
-The Secretary shall act as Secretary of all meetings of the Board and shall keep the minutes thereof in the proper book or books to be provided for that purpose; shall give at least ten (10) days' notice of all meetings of the Board to each member of the Board; shall take charge of the seal of the School; and shall in general, per-form all the duties incident to the office of Secretary and any such other duties as may be assigned by the Board.
+8. Secretary.
+The Secretary shall record the minutes of all Board meetings and ensure they are documented and stored in the designated official location; shall give at least ten (10) days' notice of all meetings of the Board to each member of the Board; and shall in general, perform all the duties incident to the office of Secretary and any such other duties as may be assigned by the Board.

-8. Treasurer.
+9. Treasurer.
 The Treasurer shall collect and keep an account of all monies received and expended by the Board for the use of the School.
-Before discharging any of the duties of the office the Treasurer shall be bonded with good and sufficient security, to be approved by the Board.
 The Treasurer shall deposit sums received by the School in the name of the Board.
 The Treasurer shall make and present written reports of the finances of the Board at each Annual and Regular meeting of the Board and when called upon by the President; and shall perform such other duties as directed by the Board.
-The funds, books, and vouchers in the hands of the Treasurer shall at all times be subject to the inspection, supervision, and control of the Executive Committee, and, at the expiration of the Treasurer's term of office or vacancy of the office as herein defined, shall turn over to the successor in office all books, monies and other properties of the Board.
+The funds, books, and vouchers in the hands of the Treasurer shall at all times be subject to the inspection, supervision, and control of the Executive Committee, and, at the expiration of the Treasurer's term of office or vacancy of the office as herein defined, shall turn over to the successor in office all books, monies, and other properties of the Board.

 ARTICLE IV.
 EXECUTIVE COMMITTEE OF THE BOARD OF TRUSTEES.